MFT: How Can I Become a Marriage and Family Therapist

 Research the requirements to become a marriage and family therapist.
 Learn about the job description and duties, and read the step-by-step process to start a career in the social services field.

 Marriage and family therapists provide counseling services to individuals, couples and families struggling with emotional and mental disorders or problems in their relationships.
-These therapists diagnose and treat mental disorders, assist patients with making decisions and help patients express emotions.
+These therapists diagnose and treat mental disorders, assist patients with making decisions and help them express emotions.
 In counseling, marriage and family therapists may address issues like having low self-esteem, stress, abusing substances or addiction using a family-centered therapeutic perspective.
+Some therapists work evening and weekends to meet clients' scheduling needs.

-A master's degree and state licensure are required to work as a marriage and family therapist.
+A master's degree and state licensure requiring clinical experience are required to work as a marriage and family therapist.
 Below is a chart of the common requirements to become a marriage and family therapist.

 |Degree Level||Master's degree*|